PESTILLILAB/PESTILLILAB.github.io/content/team/Alumnus_Undergrad_RicardoStuck.md

 tags : ['alumni']
 ORCID : true
 startDate: 04/06/2019
 position : Ricardo was an undergraduate research assistant.
+After leaving the lab Ricardo took on a prestigious Medical Student Scholarship at the F. Edward
-After leaving the lab Ricardo started Graduate School. image : /img/RicardoStuck_RA_Small.jpg twitter : https://twitter.com/RicardoStuck github : https://github.com/ricardostuck
+Hébert School of Medicine of the Uniformed Services University of the Health Sciences in Bethesda, Maryland. image : /img/RicardoStuck_RA_Small.jpg twitter : https://twitter.com/RicardoStuck github : https://github.com/ricardostuck